How to Easily Install DIY Frame Moulding For a Simple, Yet Beautiful Impact

 Or another great option is to just shop online and do a curbside pick up or even delivery!
 But if I’m buying lumber I opt to go in myself, that way I can make sure I am getting the best quality on each piece and not warped/bowed lumber.

-Getting Started – Chair Rail Moulding
+Step 2: Chair Rail Moulding

-Okay, now onto project mode – start with a quick wipe-down of your walls.
-Then start with chair rail moulding (if you’re doing frame moulding on the entire wall, you can skip this step depending on your design plan).
-Chair rail moudling is typically set at chair height (hence the name).
+Chair rail moulding is typically set at chair height (hence the name).
 It is a horizontal piece of trim that is continuous throughout the room.
 This is totally a style preference, but I think it looks good with the picture frame moulding.

-Once the chair rail moulding is up, it’s time to measure and cut your trim for the picture frame moulding.
 If you’re not a fan of math (me raising my hand) this picture frame moulding calculator is a fantastic way to decide what size of frames you will want and how to perfectly space them out.

 Using the measurements recommended by the frame moulding calculator (or your own math if you are cool like that), I cut each piece of moulding with my miter shears set to 90 degrees (again, check the side notes at the bottom of this post to learn more about miter shears).